LucasDiogo96/S.O.L.I.D/README.md

         Task<object> SearchTaxId(string taxId);
     }

-And finally we have two classes that will implement it
+And finally, we have two classes that will implement it.

-    public class CompanyService : IRegisterService
+    public class CompanyService: IRegisterService
     {
             public static HttpClient client = new HttpClient();